leegee/ionic-mm/README.md

 To Do
 -----

-- Still sometimes see scrollbars (Batman)
+- Still sometimessee scrollbars (Batman)
+- Take sizing of `custom-text` component from markup
+- Different custom memes with different text layouts
 - Move `pages/memes` into a single `page` with a serialisable structure in updatable localStorage
 - Allow `pages/custom` to save into the above.